How to Get Over Betrayal in a Relationship

 Forgiving doesn’t mean overlooking, accepting, or excusing the wrong that has been done to you.
 You don’t even have to get back together with that person if you don’t want to.

-If you’ve decided to give your partner a chance to regain your trust, give them incremental trust instead of trusting them like before.
+If you’ve decided to give your partner a chance to regain your trust, it’s healthy to give them incremental trust instead of trusting them like before.

 Trusting yourself is one of the most crucial steps to take when you’re dealing with betrayal.
 To trust others, you need to trust your ability to make sound judgments and adjust your trust indicator slightly.